Average age of the vehicle fleet

-Since the data on the average age of road vehicles is modelled rather than measured, the data must be treated as estimates.
-It should be noted though, that a number of reliable national and international data sources on fleet characterisation (including i.a.
-Eurostat, ACEA, national experts, etc.) have been used as input to the model.
+Since the data on the average age of road vehicles are modelled rather than measured, they must be treated as estimates.
+It should be noted though, that a number of reliable national and international data sources on fleet characterisation (including, for example, Eurostat, ACEA, national experts, etc.) have been used as input to the model.
 The average age should ideally be 'weighted' to the usage of the vehicle - i.e. the average vehicle-kilometre age of a car.

 No uncertainty has been specified

 Work specified here requires to be completed within 1 year from now.

 Work descriptionLong term work: Information on other transport modes will be included as soon as this is available.

 Work specified here will require more than 1 year (from now) to be completed.

 Typology: Descriptive indicator (Type A - What is happening to the environment and to humans?)

 For references, please go to http://www.eea.europa.eu/data-and-maps/indicators/average-age-of-the-vehicle-fleet or scan the QR code.

 PDF generated on 25 Feb 2017, 10:40 AM